What is the unfiltered_upload permission in WordPress?

 All roles on a single site install can be given this unfiltered_upload permission, but only Super Admins can be given the capability on a Multisite install.

-How to control who has the unfiltered_html permission
+How to control who has the unfiltered_upload permission

 - After installing PublishPress Capabilities, go to “Capabilities” in your admin menu.

-- Enter “unfiltered_html” into the “Add Capability” box.
+- Enter “unfiltered_upload” into the “Add Capability” box.

 - Click “Add to role”.

-- Check or uncheck the “unfiltered html” box in the “Other WordPress Core Capabilities” area.
+- Check or uncheck the “unfiltered upload” box in the “Other WordPress Core Capabilities” area.